GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 container images, they will be loaded into the local Docker daemon.
 To use Bazel, add `workspace` and `bazel` fields to each artifact you specify in the `artifacts` part of the `build` section, and use the build type `local`.
-`workspace` should be a path containing the bazel files (`WORKSPACE` and `BUILD`); The `bazel` field should have a `target` specification, which Skaffold will use to load the image to the Docker daemon.
+`context` should be a path containing the bazel files (`WORKSPACE` and `BUILD`); The `bazel` field should have a `target` specification, which Skaffold will use to load the image to the Docker daemon.